What Is Epithelioid Mesothelioma?

-Epithelioid mesothelioma (also known as epithelial mesothelioma) is one of the three cell types of malignant mesothelioma.
+Epithelioid malignant mesothelioma is a rare cancer caused by asbestos exposure.
+It is one of the three cell types of malignant mesothelioma.
 The other two mesothelioma cell types are sarcomatoid and biphasic.

 Epithelial cells are a type of cell that lines the surfaces of your body.
 They are found on your skin, blood vessels, urinary tract, and organs.
 Healthy epithelial cells also typically develop from tissue that forms as wounds heal (granuloma).

-However, epithelial cells can mutate into mesothelioma tumors when exposed to asbestos fibers.
+However, epithelial cells can mutate into mesothelioma tumors after asbestos exposure.

 - Adhere together in clumps